 You can connect up to three funding accounts as a funding source for your individual or joint Cash Reserve accounts and cash goals.

 Because savings accounts typically limit the amount of monthly withdrawals you can make, Betterment recommends your funding source to be a checking account.

 For security reasons, we allow you to use up to three different external bank accounts to deposit and withdraw from your investing accounts and Cash Reserve every 90 days.
-External bank accounts associated with active auto-deposits, auto-withdrawals, or Two-Way Sweep also count toward this limit.
+External bank accounts associated with active auto-deposits or auto-withdrawals also count toward this limit.

 No matter how many funding accounts you have connected, you’ll always be able to fund your goals with Checking.

 Finally, you can facilitate a wire transfer into your Cash Reserve and cash goals by following the steps outlined below.

 You are not able to set up multiple auto-deposits into Cash Reserve or cash goals, or any single investment goal.
 However, you can set up auto-deposits from one connected funding source and then separately make manual one-time deposits from another funding source.

 There are two ways to fund Cash Reserve and cash goals electronically:

 To add a funding account electronically, log in on a web browser and select “Settings” from the menu and then select “Funding Accounts.”
 You will then see the option to add the funding accounts you want to fund with.